cakama3a/Prometheus82/README.md

 ## Assembly Instructions

-[Detailed assembly instructions can be found here]
+[Detailed assembly instructions can be found here] - In development

 ## Software Installation

-[Instructions for downloading and configuring the software]
+[Instructions for downloading and configuring the software] - In development

 ## License

-MIT License
+This project is licensed under the Prometheus 82 License.
+It may be used for non-commercial purposes only.
+Any derivative works must include a prominent notice crediting "Prometheus 82 by John Punch (https://gamepadla.com)" in the visible part of the program.
+See the [LICENSE](LICENSE) file for details.

 ## Contact

-[Your contact information for feedback]
+john@gamepadla.com